 - Participation in a maximum of one research group is possible in addition to the currently applicable project number restriction of three FWF projects.

-- Researchers who have a 25% affiliation with an Austrian research institution can participate in a research group 2.
+- Researchers working abroad who have an additional 25% affiliation with an Austrian research institution can participate in a research group2.

 - One researcher acts as coordinator of the research group.